1998 World Grand Prix (darts)

-The 1998 World Grand Prix was a darts tournament organised by the Professional Darts Corporation (PDC) and held at the Casino Rooms in Rochester, England between 14–18 October, 1998.
+The 1998 World Grand Prix was a darts tournament organised by the Professional Darts Corporation (PDC) and held at the Casino Rooms in Rochester, England from 14 to 18 October 1998.
 It was the first year of the tournament and replaced the World Pairs tournament, which ran from 1995 to 1997.

 The tournament was formatted unusually, in that players had to start each leg by hitting a double, in addition to the traditional double to finish.
 It also featured the "best of three" legs per set format, rather than five, for the first and only time in the tournament's history.
-The "best of three" format was usually associated with BDO events such as the Winmau World Masters.
+The "best of three" format was usually associated with BDO events such as the World Masters.

 Phil Taylor took the inaugural title, beating world number one, Rod Harrington in the final.

 Seeds

 There were four seeds for the event.